 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, the 1 hour was up so Phil and Pat dropped them back at their hotel.
-In conclusion, the Mother Daughter Harley tour was a big success and a lot of fun and a huge surprise.
-They saw so much that the average traveller to Sydney doesn’t.
+However, the 1 hour was up so Phil dropped her back at Circular Quay.
+In conclusion, the 3 Bridge Harley ride was fun, informative and memorable.
+She saw so much that the average traveller to Sydney doesn’t.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/